sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 ```
 Эпоха        : 1
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : A cross-platform multimedia library
+Short desc    : A cross-platform multimedia library
 URL          : http://www.glfw.org/index.html
-Лицензия     : zlib
+License      : zlib
-Описание     : GLFW is a free, Open Source, multi-platform library for OpenGL application
+Descript     : GLFW is a free, Open Source, multi-platform library for OpenGL application
              : development that provides a powerful API for handling operating system specific
              : tasks such as opening an OpenGL window, reading keyboard, mouse, joystick and
              : time input, creating threads, and more.